-Most truckers are not aware of some aspects of DOT CSA inspections.
+Most truckers are not aware of some of the checks performed at DOT roadside inspections.

 The purpose of walking up to the truck with the door open, is so the officer can look at the inside of the cab, especially on the floor of the truck.

 The officer is actually doing a ‘sniff test’ for drugs and alcohol as soon as the door is opened. as well as looking for anything else incriminating on the floor.
 He looks for anything from an empty beer can to tiny round burn marks on the carpet or seats, burns from marijuana seeds.